 As you can see, all these domains are two levels below in the hierarchy of the root domain.
 The root domain is yoursite.com, level 1 subdomains are payments, contact and blog – all of which can be protected with the wildcard certificate.
 On the other hand, subdomains which are 2nd levels below in the hierarchy are UK, service, and English, which cannot be protected with it.

 Similarities between Wildcard and Standard SSL certificates

 Before we dive into the differences of standard and wildcard SSL certificates, let us jump into the similarities that exist between both these certificates.
 First, the functionality and protection strength remains the same.
 Both wildcard, as well as standard SSL certificates, protect your site through the same process and methodology, and both use 2048-bit RSA signature keys.
-Both can also be used for encryption of the highest strength, which is 256-bits.
+Both certificates use 256-bit encryption.

 Now let us look at some of the major differences between wildcard and standard SSL certificates.

 The first and the biggest difference, as we explained above, is in the number of domains and subdomains that you can protect.
 While a standard SSL certificate allows you to protect only the root domain of your site, a wildcard certificate extends the protection to all your subdomains that you create one-level away from the root domain.
 But that is not all, as there are several other differences too.